anandmurugesan/home/index.md

 ## News
-May 2026: Speaking at a public event in Skopje
+May 2026: Speaking about "how voters value their political voice" at a public event in Skopje

 <img src="Skopje_PublicEvent.png" width="450" height="300"/>